 Angela Zappone 206-498-7763

-Improper orofacial muscle patterns, strain, and dysfunctions can develop.
-These are called Orofacial Myofunctional Disorders (OMDs).
-OMDs can significantly interfere with normal function, growth and development of the orofacial complex and airway.
-Tensions in the fascia and muscles can have a direct influence on jaw growth and development!
+Improper orofacial muscle patterns, strain, and dysfunctions can develop. called Orofacial Myofunctional Disorders (OMDs) These tensions in the fascia and muscles can significantly interfere with normal function, growth and development of the teeth, jaws, face and airway.
+Orofacial Myofuntional Therapy retrains these dysfunctional patterns to optimize function and restore proper oral resting posture.

-As a dental hygienist, doula, myofunctional therapist, certified craniosacral therapist and certified lactation educator, Angie has an incredibly integrative and holistic perspective as she identifies these abnormal muscle strain & bite patterns and designs an individual program of myofunctional therapy exercises to tone, coordinate, strengthen, and optimize the muscles of the tongue, cheeks, face, lips, and throat.
+As a dental hygienist, doula, myofunctional therapist, certified craniosacral therapist and certified lactation educator, Angie has an incredibly integrative and holistic perspective as she identifies and helps release these abnormal muscle strain & bite patterns and designs an highly individual program of myofunctional therapy to tone, coordinate, strengthen, retrain and optimize the muscles of the tongue, cheeks, face, lips, and throat.

 Craniosacral Therapy as an adjunctive therapy to myofunction sessions is often recommended in the airway and myofunctional community.
 It can greatly help abnormal tension patterns to relax and release in a gentle, non-invasive manner.
 3 free Craniosacral visits are gifted in her full myofunctional therapy program.